Back to Blog

 • Conversion rate review and recommendations

-• Monthly reporting on traffic and performance metrics
+• Monthly reporting on traffic, performance, and security

-Who it is for: Businesses where the website is a primary revenue channel and ongoing improvement is part of the growth strategy — hospitality brands, law firms, commercial real estate companies.
+Who it's for: Businesses where the website is a primary revenue channel and ongoing improvement is part of the growth strategy — hospitality, law firms, commercial real estate, and premium service brands.

-This tier is for complex sites, high-traffic platforms, or businesses that need their agency to function as an extension of their team.
+This tier is for complex sites, high-traffic platforms, WooCommerce stores, or businesses that need their agency to function as an extension of their team.

 • Everything in Tier 3